Jreeder-stack/reeder-radio-backend/replit.md

   - **CAD Integration:** Automatic status updates, broadcast messages, vehicle/person/warrant queries via external CAD API
   - Safety guards prevent unintended transmissions and errors.
 Time format uses 24-hour with colon (e.g., "15:46 hours").
 - **Cost Optimization:** LiveKit connections are optimized by connecting units only to active/selected channels (or scanned channels).
 An idle timeout feature disconnects users from rooms after inactivity, with automatic re-connection on activity.
+- **PTT Release Reliability:** The AI Dispatcher includes a 1.5-second audio idle timeout safeguard.
+If no audio frames arrive for 1.5 seconds after transmission starts, the buffered audio is automatically processed.
+This ensures the AI responds even if the client fails to properly signal end-of-transmission.

 ### Feature Specifications
 - **Core PTT:** Unit ID-based authentication and Push-to-Talk audio transmission.